-Avocado Tuna Spinach Salad
+Avocado Tuna Salad with Spinach

 I’ve been slightly obsessed with avocados lately.
 I can’t get enough of them really.
 A couple of months ago my mom brought me a few of hers from her Costco haul and stuck them in my fridge…I was skeptical of how they would keep but I have to tell you, it has been a game changer.
 They keep well and longer in the fridge and I just try to remember to pull out my avocado at least a few hours before I’m going to use it to get it down to room temperature.